adriangb/pgjobq/README.md

 ## Features

-* Best effort at most once delivery (jobs are only delivered to one worker at a time)
+* Best effort at most once delivery (messages are only delivered to one worker at a time)
-* Automatic redelivery of failed jobs
+* Automatic redelivery of failed messages
 * Low latency delivery (near realtime, uses PostgreSQL's `NOTIFY` feature)
 * Low latency completion tracking (using `NOTIFY`)
 * Bulk sending and receiving
 * Fully typed async Python client (using [asyncpg])
-* Persistent scheduled jobs (scheduled in the database, not the client application)
+* Persistent scheduled messages (scheduled in the database, not the client application)

 Possible features: